Dublin, Ireland – 3rd of July 2017 – A new survey has found that 45% of Ghanaians living abroad are most likely to call their spouse with good news.

-The survey was conducted by Ding, the world’s largest mobile top-up provider.
-Ding surveyed members of the Jamaican diaspora community who use their service to send top-up to their friends and family back home in Jamaica.
+Ding, the world’s largest international mobile top-up provider, conducted the survey in July 2017.
+The respondents, were members of the Ghanaian diaspora community, who use Ding to send top-up to their friends and family back home in Ghana.